Not sure how many days in Krakow you should spend?

 Krakow is an incredibly diverse city filled with some of the best attractions Poland has to offer.
 Here visitors will find numerous historical places, delicious Polish cuisine, and a nightlife that is considered one of the best and cheapest in Europe.

 But it doesn’t just stop there.
-Any tourist that look underneath the surface will find a well-balanced city, filled with tranquil places like Krakow Planty and shopping malls such as Galeria Krakowska.
+Any tourist that looks underneath the surface will find a well-balanced city, filled with tranquil places like Krakow Planty and shopping malls such as Galeria Krakowska.
 Anyone traveling at a slower pace won’t find a dull moment here.

 That is why how many days to stay in Krakow really depends.
 Below we will talk about the different sample itineraries for the different number of days in Krakow.